5. Managing your releases

 If you set a dynamic release date for a release, then that release becomes scope-boxed.
 It then becomes no longer possible to overbook that release — Portfolio will calculate your schedule based on the scope and resources assigned to that release, and will then adjust your timeline accordingly.
 See Releases in live plans for more details.

 In plans with the improved interface: The concept of dynamic release dates does not apply in plans with the improved interface at the moment.
 Currently, if you're purely manually scheduling issues, you would not get a value for release dates.
 Instead, issues would be grouped into specific releases that don't really have an end date.
 We're still considering how best to support dynamic release dates in the improved interface.

 At the moment, to generate a "dynamic" release end date, you'll need to auto-schedule the issues in your plan.
-Depending on how your auto-schedule settings are configured, a date for this may be generated.
+Depending on how your auto-schedule settings are configured, Portfolio may generate a date for this.

 If you're worried about multiple teams working on issues that are assigned to a commonly shared release, then you can consider using a cross-project release.